Tinkerforge/doc/en/source/Software/IPConnection_Ruby.rst

  Can return the following states:

- * CONNECTION_STATE_DISCONNECTED (0): No connection is established.
+ * IPConnection::CONNECTION_STATE_DISCONNECTED (0): No connection is established.
- * CONNECTION_STATE_CONNECTED (1): A connection to the Brick Daemon or the WIFI/Ethernet Extension is established.
+ * IPConnection::CONNECTION_STATE_CONNECTED (1): A connection to the Brick
+   Daemon or the WIFI/Ethernet Extension is established.
- * CONNECTION_STATE_PENDING (2): IP Connection is currently trying to connect.
+ * IPConnection::CONNECTION_STATE_PENDING (2): IP Connection is currently trying
+   to connect.

 .. rb:function:: IPConnection#set_auto_reconnect(auto_reconnect) -> nil